-This circular supersedes Circular No. 67-13.10, "Procedures for Requesting Reasonable Accommodations for Qualified Individuals with a Disability," dated November 5, 2015.
+These procedures supersede Circular No. 67-13.10, "Procedures for Requesting Reasonable Accommodations for Qualified Individuals with a Disability," dated November 5, 2015.

-4.0 BACKGROUND AND REFERENCES
+4.0 BACKGROUND

-- 4.1 On July 26, 2000, Executive Order (EO) 13164 required that Federal agencies establish effective written procedures for processing requests for reasonable accommodations. - 4.2 The Rehabilitation Act of 1973 (29 USC 701), as amended, required that an employer provide reasonable accommodations to qualified individuals with disabilities who are employees or applicants for employment, except when such accommodations would cause undue hardship. - 4.3 On October 17, 2000, the Equal Employment Opportunity Commission (EEOC) issued policy guidance that clarifies the rights and responsibilities of employers and individuals with disabilities regarding reasonable accommodations and undue hardship. - 4.4 On January 3, 2017, EEOC issued 29 CFR 1614.203(d)(3), requiring agencies to adopt reasonable accommodation procedures that meet the 20 minimum requirements within one year of the issuance date.
+- 4.1 On July 26, 2000, Executive Order (EO) 13164 required that Federal agencies establish effective written procedures for processing requests for reasonable accommodations. - 4.2 The Rehabilitation Act of 1973 (29 USC 701), as amended, required that an employer provide reasonable accommodations to qualified individuals with disabilities who are employees or applicants for employment, except when such accommodations would cause undue hardship. - 4.3 On October 17, 2000, the Equal Employment Opportunity Commission (EEOC) issued policy guidance that clarifies the rights and responsibilities of employers and individuals with disabilities regarding reasonable accommodations and undue hardship.